i-ape/Python-C--sync/README.md

  another function that calculates MD5 if you need it for the task – it is perfectly acceptable to use a third-party (or built-in) library;

- in this branch i have provided my main answer the question with only python.
- on the other branches of this repo there are some options for different use cases with other methods.